dippynark/gatekeeper-constraints/README.md

   namespaces/
     kube-system/
     ...
+# Docker images used for config generation and validation
+docker/
 # Rego files and unit tests
 opa/
+# Configs to be copied into the `configs` directory without hydration
+raw/
-# Docker image containing dependecies for testing, generating and validating policies and configs
+# Scripts for config generation and validation
-Dockerfile
-# Golang depencies for `cmd` binaries
-go.mod
-go.sum
+scripts/
+# Ignored files
+.gitignore
+# Cached API Server discovery information used by kfmt
+api-resources.txt
+# ACM configuration
+config-management.yaml
+# Jenkinsfile for running generation and validation as part of CI
+Jenkinsfile
 # Orchestrates config generation and validation
 Makefile
 # Patch to invalidate Rego policy for demo purposes